 I mean, woe…

-Leftward aligned, and “kingdom Christians” are less committed than their Anabaptist predecessors and yet making the same mistakes.
-They claim to be above the politics of this age, apolitical even, and pose as the enlightened minds, but are really lacking in introspection and this:
+Leftward aligned, and “kingdom Christians” are less committed than their Anabaptist predecessors and yet make the same mistakes.
+They claim to be above the politics of this age, apolitical even, and pose as enlightened minds, but are really lacking in introspection and this:

 These people are springs without water and mists driven by a storm.
 Blackest darkness is reserved for them.
 For they mouth empty, boastful words and, by appealing to the lustful desires of the flesh, they entice people who are just escaping from those who live in error.
 They promise them freedom, while they themselves are slaves of depravity—for “people are slaves to whatever has mastered them.”
 If they have escaped the corruption of the world by knowing our Lord and Savior Jesus Christ and are again entangled in it and are overcome, they are worse off at the end than they were at the beginning.
 It would have been better for them not to have known the way of righteousness, than to have known it and then to turn their backs on the sacred command that was passed on to them.
 Of them the proverbs are true: “A dog returns to its vomit,” and, “A sow that is washed returns to her wallowing in the mud.”